oracle-livelabs/developer/safethewildlife/devops/clean/clean.md

 ### Prerequisites

-* An Oracle Free Tier, Paid or LiveLabs Cloud Account
+- An active Oracle Free Tier (with remaining free credits) or a Paid Oracle Cloud Account.
-* Active Oracle Cloud Account with available credits to use for Data Science service.
+- Be an OCI administrator in your account (in Free Tier, you are an administrator by default).
+- GitHub Account
+- Finish the previous Lab.

 ## Task 1: Delete Load Balancer from Kubernetes